21 fantastic things to do in Japan

 3. Visit a sumo training session

 A sumo training in a stall was one of my absolute highlights of Japan.
-If you are in Japan when there is no big sumo tournaments (there a six every year), you can visit a training session, which is a unique experience.
-First the fighters will be doing a pretty long warm up, and then they will fight/train against each other and that is fantastic.
-The experience felt way more authentic than I expected and this should be high on your list to do in Japan.
+If you are in Japan when there are no big sumo tournaments (there are six every year), you can visit a training session, which is a unique experience.
+First the fighters will be doing a pretty long warm-up, and then they will fight/train against each other, and that is fantastic.
+The experience felt way more authentic than I expected, and this should be high on your list to do in Japan.
 This activity is in a couple of cities, but the best place to experience a training is in Tokyo.

 Price: Depending on where you book, but count on around ¥ 9,000